spapas/django-generic-scaffold/README.rst

 django-generic-scaffold
 =======================

 With django-generic-scaffold you can quickly create and CRUD generic class based views for your models so you will have a basic CRUD interface to your models by writing only a couple of lines of extra code!
-The purpose of this CRUD interface is, as opposed to django-admin, to be used by users and not stuff members.
+The purpose of this CRUD interface is, as opposed to django-admin, to be used by users and not staff members.

 django-generic-scaffold is different from other scaffolding tools because it generates all views/url routes *on-the-fly* (by creating subclasses of normal django-classbased views) and *not* by outputing python code.